 The killing of Jamadagni – Why Parashuram killed his mother Renuka & cut her head

 Parshuram’s parents were spiritual people and his father Jamadagni had his ashram on the bank of the river.
-It was there where he imparted education to his sons and disciples.
+It was there that he imparted education to his sons and disciples.
 One day, while he was performing yajna, he asked his wife Renuka to fetch some water from the river for oblation.
 Renuka went as asked to fetch some water but she lost track of time and missed oblation as celestial singer Chitraratha was indulging in leisure activities with his wife in the river.

 Sage Jamadagni was so angry at his wife’s carelessness that he asked his sons to behead her.
 No son came forward.
 Seeing this, Lord Vishnu Avatar Parshuram picked his axe and killed his mother.
 His father was very impressed and offered him a boon.
-Parshuram asked for the life of his dead mother back.
+Parshuram asked for the life of his dead mother’s back.
 By then, Jamadagni’s anger had subsided and thus he brings his wife back to life.